Energy Transfer LP (ET) Shares Down Despite Recent Market Volatility

-Energy Transfer LP (NYSE: ET)’s stock price has decreased by -0.68 compared to its previous closing price of 13.14.
-Nevertheless, the company has seen a 2.27% surge in its stock price over the last five trading sessions.
+Energy Transfer LP (NYSE: ET)’s stock price has decreased by -1.38 compared to its previous closing price of 13.05. but the company has seen a 0.23% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/07/21 that GoPro, Peloton, Roku, DraftKings: What to Watch When the Stock Market Opens Today

-Energy Transfer LP (NYSE: ET) has a price-to-earnings ratio that is above its average at 9.69x. and a 36-month beta value of 1.73.
-Opinions on the stock are mixed, with 14 analysts rating it as a “buy,” 2 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Energy Transfer LP (NYSE: ET) is above average at 9.23x.
+The 36-month beta value for ET is also noteworthy at 1.73.
+There are mixed opinions on the stock, with 14 analysts rating it as a “buy,” 3 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023